 Guidelines for email signatures:

-- Avoid images (logos, social media links, photographs, etc)
+- Avoid logos, social media image-links, photographs, etc

-One thing that this sender did correctly was to make the contact portions of the signature live text.
-If that information is part of a logo image, it can’t be copied and pasted.
-He also used web-safe typefaces (Georgia and Tahoma).
-There is simply no guarantee that the recipient will see your message in the type you specified, but the chances are increased with web-safe fonts.
+One thing that this sender did correctly was to make the contact portions of the signature live text—it can be copied and pasted.
+They also used a web-safe typeface (Georgia).
+There is simply no guarantee that the recipient will see your message in the typeface you specified, but the chances are increased with web-safe fonts.